-Today, St. Vincent and the Grenadines is known as a haven of unregulated forex brokers, cheap banking licenses, IBCs, and bare-bones regulations.
+Today, offshore banking in St. Vincent and the Grenadines has taken a backseat to unregulated forex brokers, cheap banking licenses, IBCs, and bare-bones regulations.

-And it’s a great example of why you need to be careful.
+And it’s just another example of why you need to be careful.

 Corporate service providers and bank introducers promote horrendous banks in dangerous banking jurisdictions without a care in the world.
 And then, after you’re in– those same banks fail, lose correspondent banking relationships, go into liquidation, or implode via scandal.

 From 2015 to 2017, every bank introducer on the planet with an internet connection was peddling St. Vincent and the Grenadines “as a great place” to open an offshore bank account.